finos/rune-python-generator/README.md

 - `src/main`  - Java/Xtend code to generate Python from Rune
 - `src/test`  - Java/Xtend code to run JUnit tests on the code generation process
 - `build` - configuration scripts to setup and tear down the Python unit testing environment
-- `build/build_cdm.sh` - used to create a Python package from code generated using CDM Rune definitions
+- `build/build_cdm.sh` - used to create a Python package using CDM Rune definitions
 - `test` - Python unit tests and scripts to run the tests

 ## Development setup